goshippo/about-us/README.md

 - Continuous - Constant coaching and mentoring
 - Feedback - Give specific and timely feedback
 - Recognition - celebrate the wins and the learnings

+## Putting it in practice

+All this sounds great, but would be just another cliche "feel good" document if we didn't put the time and effort behind to implement it.
+First off, the above is not "easy".
+There's a lot going on and takes alot of practice to get good at it.
+We're just starting our journey here so we're constantly learning how we can improve.

+- It starts at the top - from our founders to senior leadership, we have a learning attitude and always looking to grow our skills, become self-aware of our faults and look to grow ourselves.
+- Benefits that match our beliefs - we believe in vacation, we believe in taking time for family, we believe in investing in your education.

 ### Resources